top of page

 This is a moment to check learning and have a chance to prove their work, not a reward for listening to the rest of the session.

 This can be the most important part of training, the transfer from practice to game, is the bar set high and do they know the goals?
-Is there both experimentation and risk taking from p
+Is there both experimentation and risk-taking from players?

 ENGAGEMENT